plovv/sms-13033/README.md

 The app uses the Shared preferences to store the user's information.

-The use of the app is intended to only automate the procedure of composing and sending the sms message.
+The use of the app is only intended to automate the procedure of composing and sending the sms message.

+The receiver's number is not declared.
+The number can be set in the String resource file.